 Proposed Rail Crossings of the Lower Estuary

 Early proposals for bridges in the vicinity of the ancient ferries included an ambitious 20-arch railway viaduct by Charles Blacker Vignoles in 1834.
 He, like Brunel, had also considered the possibility of tunnelling under the Severn.
-Later, James Walker, FRS, reported on two bridge designs by Thomas Fulljames in a similar location.

-Mr James Walker FRS was commissioned by the Admiralty to report on the proposals.
-Mr Fulljames argued that his first design “could be achieved with perfect safety to navigation”.
-Mr Walker disagreed, saying it would be objectionable on account of a pier, which “would be directly in the middle of the navigable channel”.
+James Walker FRS was commissioned by the Admiralty to report on the proposals.
+Fulljames argued that his first design “could be achieved with perfect safety to navigation”.
+Walker disagreed, saying it would be objectionable on account of a pier, which “would be directly in the middle of the navigable channel”.
 Navigation was a most important consideration in 1845 and shipping trade through the line of the Old Passage exceeded 600,000 tons per year with the largest ships drawing 19 feet (6 m) of water.
 Mr Walker found no fault with the second design, but, in the event, the Aust Bridge was never built.
-Mr James Williams, first class pilot for 13 years seems to have had the last words – “it will not do at all”
+James Williams, first class pilot for 13 years seems to have had the last words – “it will not do at all”

-In 1845 Mr S B Rogers of Monmouthshire proposed a toll-free road crossing at the English Stones.
+In 1845, S B Rogers of Monmouthshire proposed a toll-free road crossing at the English Stones.
 It consisting of 21 arches of 350 ft (about 100 m) span and which would be at least 120 ft (about 40 m) above high water mark.
 It was to have “shops, bazaars and a lighthouse”.
 However this scheme was not well received by entrepreneurs or navigation interests.

 Other early proposals for a railway crossing on the lower Estuary were concentrated on the short stretch between Sharpness and the Horseshoe Bend at Arlingham.
 The very first was in 1810 when the Bullo Pill Railway Co. started to tunnel under the Severn, south of Newnham, primarily for its own benefit.
 The company had acquired the rights of the Newham Ferry and began to construct a road tunnel that would have enabled adapted tramroad wagons to gain access to the eastern side.
 However, a major influx of the river brought work to a halt and it was never resumed.

-On behalf of the SWR, Brunel brought forward a proposal for a timber viaduct that would cross the river from Hock Crib to Framilode on the Arlingham Bend, about 5 miles above Sharpness.
+On behalf of the SWR, Brunel brought forward a proposal for a timber viaduct that would cross the river from Hock Crib to Framilode on the Arlingham Bend, about 5 miles (8 km) above Sharpness.
 In his report, James Walker described the proposal as being “at about the very worst place on the river for navigation” and the scheme was rejected by Parliament in June 1845.

 Later, in 1865, a scheme by Sir John Fowler was rejected as an ‘impediment to navigation’.
 Like several other rejected proposals in this area, it would have been located above the entrance to the Sharpness to Gloucester Canal.
 There is, however, an interesting footnote to this tale.
-Sir John continued to develop designs for a Severn Crossing, with spans of up to 1,000ft and based on the use of steel, until, in 1872, the GWR obtained parliamentary powers authorising construction of a tunnel under the estuary.
+Sir John continued to develop designs for a Severn Crossing, with spans of up to 1,000 ft (310 m) and based on the use of steel, until, in 1872, the GWR obtained parliamentary powers authorising construction of a tunnel under the estuary.
 At that point, Sir John took his plans up to Scotland where, assisted by Sir Benjamin Baker, he developed them further until the design emerged for what was to become the world famous cantilever bridge that now spans the estuary of the Forth.